top of page

 A Christmas Carol (1984)

-• Dickens’s timeless story of redemption aligns with Christian themes of forgiveness and charity, reminding us of the transformative power of Christmas.
+• Dickens’s timeless story of redemption reminds us of the transformative power of Christmas.
+This version stars George C. Scott and is by far the best adaptation.

 The Fourth Wise Man (1985)